oakla/Medicine-Notes/Multiple Sclerosis (MS).md

-Treatments
+## Treatments
 - [[Monoclonal Antibodies]] that impair function of immune cells
 	- e.g.
-		- Natalizumab
-		- Belimumab
-	- "Monoclonal antibodies or synthetic proteins that impair the function of immune cells or their products (eg. cytokines)" [^1]
+		- Natalizumab - decreases leucocyte migration into the brain by blocking receptors on endothelial cells => stops cells from attaching and the migrating through endothelium [^1]